+Oxygen therapy delivered in a hyperbaric chamber helps a variety of medical conditions.
 Hyperbaric oxygen therapy uses a special chamber to allow a person to get high levels of oxygen in his or her blood.
 The delivery of 100 percent oxygen under pressure stimulates the growth of new blood vessels (angiogenesis).
-This helps the blood to carry more oxygen to the organs and tissues in the body, which helps wounds—particularly infected wounds—to heal more readily.
-Froedtert & the Medical College of Wisconsin have two hyperbaric chambers.
+This helps the blood to carry more oxygen to the organs and tissues in the body, which helps wounds — particularly infected wounds — to heal more readily.
+Froedtert Hospital has two hyperbaric chambers.

 Conditions that may benefit from hyperbaric oxygen include: